T-Troll/alienfx-tools/Doc/alienfx-gui.md

 First, you should define trigger - the event which launch effect for selected zone.
 Currently, available triggers are:
 - Off - grid effect disabled (default)
 - Continues - grid effect always start at the beginning point of the zone (depend on its direction type), and continue to run until this setting or effect mode changed.
-- Random - grid effect start at random point inside zone, processing all zone and start again into new point, until this mode or effect mode changed.
 - Keyboard - grid effect start from the position of the light with the name same as pressed key, run one time then stop until key is pressed again.
 - Event - grid effect start if one of monitoring event happened (see Event Monitoring tab) and continues until event off.